GabrieleGiudic/BARD/README.md

-# 🏀👁️ BARD: A Basketball Action Recognition Dataset for multi-labeling classification 👁️🏀
+# 🏀👁️ BARD: A Basketball Action Recognition Dataset for multi-label classification 👁️🏀

 ## 📄 Abstract

-In this work, we present the BARD dataset.
-It is designed to advance Basketball Action Recognition task.
-Our contributions include significantly improved annotation accuracy and the integration of additional variables, such as player jersey numbers and team color information with respect to existing datasets.
-We also introduce a novel output format that supports multi-class classification tasks.
-Finally, we conducted a human validation study on a subsample of the annotations, with expert reviewers assessing the labeling quality and reporting the evaluation results.
+We present the BARD dataset.
+It is designed to advance Basketball Action Recognition task through high quality annotations and enriched contextual data.
+BARD improves upon existing datasets by including player jersey numbers, team colors and a novel output format supporting multi-label classification.
+To ensure annotation quality, we conducted a human validation study on a subsample of the annotations, with expert reviewers assessing the labeling quality and reporting the evaluation results.
+Finally, we benchmark BARD using the Gemini model, demonstrating its effectiveness for structured, multi-label action recognition tasks.

 ### 📘 Summary